 A few years ago, a large, privately owned observation tower was removed from the viewshed of Gettysburg in an attempt to restore the view looking across the battlefield.
 At Monticello, President Jefferson's former home in Virginia, the summit of a nearby hill was recently purchased to prevent any development taking place on it that would ruin the view Jefferson once appreciated.
-Similarly, at President George Washington's home, the Mount Vernon Ladies Foundation, which owns and runs his estate, worked with the State of Maryland and landowners across the Potomac to avoid building in ways that would mar the view from Mount Vernon across the river.
+Similarly, at President George Washington's home, the Mount Vernon Ladies Association, which owns and runs his estate, worked with the State of Maryland and landowners across the Potomac to avoid building in ways that would mar the view from Mount Vernon across the river.
 Usually, a community will have already identified those iconic views that are important to its character and provide the context for the statement that, "It feels like home."
 However, they may not have been recognized as such by the local government in its policy or planning documents, nor be protected by regulations.
 An historic house may be protected, but the land around it might remain open to a variety of possible developments, such as a quarry or huge retail distribution warehouse.
-A common refrain often relayed in community meetings and public hearings is, "Why did someone put that eyesore (a bill-board, cell tower, giant gas station canopy, etc.) in the middle of our favorite view?"
-Oftentimes, it is because the viewshed was not identified on any maps or planning documents.
-Yet, once the damage is done and the view is obstructed, it is often very difficult to restore it.